This website contains images of people who have passed away.

 How did Aboriginal people use freshwater mussels?

-Aboriginal people probably began exploiting freshwater mussels soon after their arrival in Australia, about 40,000 years ago.
+Aboriginal people probably began exploiting freshwater mussels soon after their arrival in Australia.
 Some of the oldest cultural places in Victoria are freshwater shell middens.
 Shellfish could be collected easily and quickly, but the small amount of meat available from each shellfish, and the relatively low energy value of the meat, meant that it took a lot of effort to gather enough mussels to provide much nourishment.

 The main role of freshwater mussels in the Aboriginal economy was probably to supplement a diet based around other animal and plant foods.
 Mussels may also have been used as a reserve supply of food during the hot and dry months, when other food was scarce.